The Merchant and the Alchemist's Gate: Plot summary

+Background

+In a section called "Story Notes" at the back of Exhalation, Chiang reports that he was inspired to write about "time doors" of the sort depicted in the story by attending a presentation by physicist Kip Thorne in the 1990s.
+It later occurred to him that the "recursive nature of time-travel stories" had a natural affinity to the "tales within tales" structure of the Arabian Nights.

 Reception

 Publishers Weekly wrote a positive review for the story, calling it "skillfully written".
 In a review of Chiang's collection Exhalation, Kirkus Reviews commented specifically on The Merchant and the Alchemist's Gate, calling it "an instant classic".

-It won the 2008 Hugo Award for Best Novelette and the 2008 Nebula Award for Best Novelette.
+It won the 2008 Hugo Award for Best Novelette and the 2007 Nebula Award for Best Novelette.